bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 24°
-- Mostly Cloudy
+- Partly Cloudy
-- 90% humidity
+- 91% humidity
 - 6 mph wind
-- 77% cloud cover
+- 46% cloud cover
 - 28 AQI 🟩
 About 0.7 inches of snow on the ground
 - 1.21 inches of snow and 0.1 inches of rain expected in the next 48 hours